 Wine rated (2022 guide) 99/100

 Fabulous aromas of blackcurrant, blueberry, crushed stone, graphite, and pencil lead.
-Some violets and other flowers too.
+Hints of violets and other flowers as well.
 A full-bodied wine with incredibly enveloping tannins, whose texture is reminiscent of the finest velvet.
-The structure is superb, with great tension and concentration.
+The structure is superb, with plenty of tension and concentration.
 Flawless.
 This wine could be the new 1990, or even better.
-Try after 2028.
+Try it after 2028.

 Yves Beck